AlexMc93/Knex-Knews/README.md

 ## Knexfile.js configuration

 As mentioned above, Knex is an SQL query builder allowing us to interact with the database.
 There is some configuration to do in order for it to work properly on the version you have cloned.
 A template file has been provided to assist with this: `knexfile-template.js`.
+This file **MUST** be renamed `knexfile.js`!
 If you are running a Linux system, you will need to provide a valid value for the user and password properties on the customConfig object, for both development and test.
 This is your PostgreSQL username and password.
 Alternatively you could set up a [`.pgpass` file](https://www.postgresql.org/docs/9.4/libpq-pgpass.html).

-Furthermore, if you wish to connect to a remote database (more information on which can be found below) you will need to remove the forward slashes `//` from line 2 and lines 29-36 of this file.

 ## Schemas

-In the `db/migrations` folder you will find the files I used to create the tables and their respective columns using knex.
+In the `db/migrations` folder you will find the files used to create the tables and their respective columns using knex.
 This will give you a clear guide as to what data types are valid, which fields must have values (ie. `notNullable()`), which values are foreign keys etc. If you wish to make adjustments you can use the following command to create a new migration:

 ```
 npm run migrate-make